 Landscape, Trees and Hedges

-Find out about tree ownership and who maintains them.
+You can find out about tree ownership and who has responsibility for maintenance here.

 The Council has a duty to protect trees that have significant public amenity value.
 There are five types of tree protection.